tudelft3d/geogeeks/docs/python/install.md

     ```

 === ":simple-windows: Windows"

+    !!! note

-    Note: pyenv was created for macOS and Linux, the version for Windows is called "pyenv-win".
+        pyenv was created for macOS and Linux, the version for Windows is called "**pyenv-win**".
 However, it works the same as pyenv and the command in the terminal is still `pyenv`.

     To install Python via pyenv-win, make sure you have [Chocolatey](../computer/packagemanager.md) installed and then run the following commands in your [Powershell terminal](../computer/terminal.md).